 The keys to the Rangers success in 2003/04 was their unrelenting defense and phenomenal teamwork, restricting their opponents to an average of 56.9 points per game, and whilst opponents scored slightly more in 2004/05, averaging 62.2 points per game Dandenong remained the number one ranked defence in the WNBL just ahead of the Bulleen Boomers who conceded 63.6 points per game in 2003/04.
 The two teams met in the major semi-final with the Dandenong Jayco Rangers getting a narrow victory over Bulleen 63-59.
 During the regular season the Sydney Flames were ranked number one for points per game with 78.9, ahead of Adelaide with 77.0, Dandenong ranked fourth with 73.1.
 The first semi-final was a shoot-out with Sydney defeating Adelaide by one point 94-93.
 In the Preliminary Final Sydney defeated Bulleen 79-71 to progress to a Grand Final against Dandenong for the second year in a row.

 The 2004/05 WNBL Grand Final was a classic case of the league’s best attacking team in Sydney taking on the league’s best defensive team in Dandenong and there was much discussion in the lead-up regarding which style would prevail in the Grand Final and whether Dandenong could maintain their trademark defensive intensity against a Sydney line-up that included the league’s leading scorer Belinda Snell (20.3 points per game), and Trish Fallon ranked fourth in the league with 18.1 points per game.
-The Grand Final was played in the style Dandenong wanted, being very low scoring, and in an intense close battle the Rangers defeated Sydney by five points, 52-47 to win back to back WNBL Championships.
+The Grand Final at Dandenong Basketball Stadium was played in the style Dandenong wanted, being very low scoring, and in an intense close battle the Rangers defeated Sydney by five points, 52-47 to win back to back WNBL Championships.
 With scoring at an absolute premium during the Grand Final Jacinta Kennedy dominated from the low post, scoring 23 points and also took 12 rebounds to win the Grand Final MVP.
 The second highest scorer in the game was Sydney’s Trish Fallon with 14 points, whilst Dandenong’s second and third highest scorers were guards Jess Bibby and Caitlin Ryan with 10 and seven points respectively.
 Forward, Emily McInerney had 14 rebounds, three blocks and whilst she scored only two points Emily played magnificent defense to restrict Belinda Snell to 12 points on four of 14 field goal attempts.
 Jacinta’s 23 points in the Grand Final was the second highest individual score by a Dandenong Rangers player in a final behind Samantha Thornton’s 25 points in Dandenong’s first season, 1992, highlighting just how impressive Jacinta’s performance was in a low scoring intense game when the stakes were at their highest.

 During 2004/05 Kennedy played all 23 games for the Dandenong Rangers, averaging 14.0 points, 9.0 rebounds and 1.4 assists per game, to win her second club MVP award in a row.
 Kennedy was the only Dandenong Rangers player to rank in the top 10 of the WNBL MVP award, finishing ninth with 60 votes.
 It is rare for a club to win the WNBL Championship and not have a player ranked in the top eight of the MVP award let alone the top five, however the Dandenong Jayco Rangers had a very even line-up including five players that have represented the Australian Opals, Kennedy, McInerney, Carly Wilson, Jess Bibby and Sam Richards.
 Other members of the Dandenong Rangers 2004/05 Championship winning team included Caitlin Ryan and Alison Downie.
 Dandenong head-coach Gary Fox commented “this group is looking for respect because … they have not been fully respected for what they have accomplished in the last two years.”2 Over two seasons in 2003/04 and 2004/05 Dandenong had a combined record of 40 wins and six losses, including winning all four finals to win the WBL Championship in each season.
 In November 2011 an article on the Basketball Australia website ranked the top 10 teams in WNBL history, the Dandenong Rangers 2004/05 team was ranked eighth.